 - Decide how much money you are planning to take and how much of this will be cash

 - Read our articles - 'The best way to take money on holiday' and 'Revolut review: Is it the best way to take money abroad?' - to get more information on your holiday money options, plus how to get the best rate on your foreign currency

 Using your phone abroad

-A number of mobile phone operators have recently introduced roaming charges for Europe and so it would be wise to check your mobile contract to see if you are likely to be charged for using your phone abroad.
+A number of mobile phone operators have reintroduced roaming charges for Europe and so it would be wise to check your mobile contract to see if you are likely to be charged for using your phone abroad.
 Some network providers offer data roaming packages and you can also set daily limits with some providers.
-Check out our latest article that covers data roaming charges for more information.
+Our article, 'Compare the best mobile network for roaming abroad' has additional information.

 - Always book your car hire before you go on holiday as this will give you time to shop around and get the best price as well as give you time to read all the terms and conditions

 - Decide on the type of vehicle you require before going on holiday, this will allow you to resist all efforts to sell you an upgrade when you are tired and stressed after your flight

 - Read our article - 'The cheaper alternative to car hire excess waiver policies' - and save yourself some money

 Reward and travel credit cards

 - Consider using a travel or reward credit card to save on fees as well as earn rewards and cashback, read our articles 'Which are the best reward credit cards in the UK?' and 'Compare the best travel credit cards' for a round up of the best cards